kimpham54/rust-book-homework-kim/README.md

 - structs like in OOP are custom types for your domain. they are good for organization, have fields like attributes. you can have instances
 - struct uses = for assignment. if you use the values from user1 in user 2 it moves data if its a String type, for boolean/integer it's a Copy.
 - structs aree its own type, even if they have similar values within their types
+- custom types in your API ensures type safety by compiler making sure your functions only get values of the type each function expects

 ```
 struct Color(i32, i32, i32);